Kahatagasdigiliya Sri Gonagiri Rajamaha Viharaya – ගෝනගිරි රජමහා විහාරය

 Ruined shrine

 There is a Buddha statue carved from stone.
-The image of Buddha, carved out on a slab of stone, measures one and a half feet in height on both side.
+The image of Buddha carved out on a slab of stone, measures one and a half feet in height on both sides.
 This kind of craftsmanship cannot be found anywhere else in Sri Lanka.
-The image of the sambur carved out on the summit of the rock has greatly influenced who ever who named this temple Gonagiri Vihare.
+The image of the sambur carved out on the summit of the rock has greatly influenced whoever named this temple Gonagiri Vihare.
 There are a few stone inscriptions at this site which are now ruined.

-The chief incumbent of Gonagiri Vihare, Ven Paluketuwewe Pannasekare Thera, a young scholarly monk, who has dedicated his life to develop the temple, takes me around a ruined site which spreads over a vast area.
+The chief incumbent of Gonagiri Vihare, Ven Paluketuwewe Pannasekare Thera, a young scholarly monk, who has dedicated his life to developing the temple, takes me around a ruined site that spreads over a vast area.
 The monk shows me remnants of two ruined stupas on the summits of the rocks.
-At each stupa there are a flight of steps which leads to the summit.
-There are a cluster of small natural ponds in the rock.
+At each stupa, there is a flight of steps which leads to the summit.
+There is a cluster of small natural ponds in the rock.
 It is said that these were used by mediating monks in the past.
-Apart from the small ponds there is a huge natural pond in the rock which is believed to have been used by monks for ablutions.
+Apart from the small ponds, there is a huge natural pond in the rock which is believed to have been used by monks for ablutions.
 Due to the severe drought that prevails the tank is dry.
 A small stupa was renovated by the Department of Archeology long ago.
 The stupa lies majestically on the summit of one boulder.
-Other ruins lie scattered in vast area.
+Other ruins lie scattered in the vast surrounding area.

 No archeological attention